E-Sh4rk/EmeraldACE_tuto/hex-writer.md

 Once you've done that, we recommend reloading your save.
 Now, you can determine which ones of the 10 codes you should reexecute in order to fix your hex-writer.
 For every iteration that was not matching the table above, you should reexecute the code `(N-1)/2 + 1`.
 For instance, if the iterations `5` and `6` were not matching, you have to reexecute the code 3 (because `(5-1)/2 + 1 = 3` and `(6-1)/2 + 1 = 3`).

-When this is done, you can put your hex-writer in the last slot of BOX 14 and try it again.
+When this is done, you can put your hex-writer in the slot 29 of BOX 14 and try it again.